LagoVista/docs/Messaging/Parsing/FramingBytes.md

 # Framing Bytes

 When parsing a binary message, you can use framing bytes to ensure that your message is in the exact format you expect.
-You can also set checkpoints for relative locations in your message (not implemented as of 5/18/2017)
+You can also set checkpoints for relative locations in your message.
+Note: this has not been implemented as of 5/18/2017.

 Framing bytes consist of two parameters:

-*Byte - Two-character representation of the byte (for example, 0D would be 13 or CR) *Index - Index within the message where this character should be located
+* Byte - Two-character representation of the byte.
+For example, 0D would be 13 or CR
+* Index - The index within the message where this character should be located

-*NOTE* In this case, the index or binary offset is 0 based which is different than parsing delimited values where the index of the delimited value is 1.
+*NOTE* In this case, the index or binary offset is 0-based, which is different than parsing delimited values where the index of the delimited value is 1.

 ### Example
 For example, in the following binary message: